 - Deferred Income Annuity (DIA): Payments starting after 12 months, guaranteed and lifetime payments, no underwriting

 - Fixed Indexed Annuity (FIA): Lump sums, lifetime or annuitization (period certain & life) with guarantee of principal and upside tied to an index (S&P 500 or similar)

 - Multi-Year Guaranteed Annuity (MYGA): Fixed rate and guaranteed payments for a specific term, guarantee of principal

-- Settlements Plus™: For the plaintiff looking for tax-deferral and market-based returns, who does not need the settlement proceeds to be guaranteed payments
+- Market-Based Structured Settlements: For the contingency fee attorney or claimant looking for tax-deferral and market-based returns, who does not need the settlement proceeds to be guaranteed payments

 - Investment Accounts: Low-cost platforms offering financial education and investment management services

 - Special Needs Trusts, Pooled Trusts, Minors’ Trusts, Settlement Preservation Trusts and more: Depending on the claimant’s age, needs, income, and level of disability, options are available to preserve settlement proceeds while providing for life’s necessities